rogerboesch/iQL/README.md

 # iQL

 iQL is a Sinclair QL emulator based on uQlx with the focus on mobile devices.
-It will be used as part of the
+It will be used as part of [The Classics Coder App](http://classicscoder.com/)

-The current implementation works fine for:
+The current implementation works fine on:

 - iOS
 - padOS